AndreyKirichenko/ohmystartkit/README.md

+# ohmystartkit v.0.1.0

-This is template for online magazine.
+This is my start kit.

 ## Command-line installation: